aadhyap/Habit-Hero/README.md

-# Habit-Hero 🦸🏽‍♀️
+# 3D Model Loader
-Habit Hero is an app that tracks your habits, influencing a 3D virtual character and altering the character's 3D visualization as you make progress with your habits.
+Loading a 3D model using a GLTF file and Three.js and being able to extract attributes of the model